Mastectomy in Thailand Your guide to cost, top specialists & hospitals

 When Can You Return to Work and Exercise?

 Light desk work is usually possible within two to three weeks.
 Driving resumes at four weeks if you have adequate arm mobility and are no longer taking strong pain medication.
-Exercise intensity increases gradually — gym work and swimming wait until six to eight weeks post-surgery.
+Exercise intensity increases gradually; gym work and swimming resume from around six weeks, once your surgeon confirms the wound is fully healed.
+An axillary clearance or immediate reconstruction can extend the limits on heavy lifting, so your surgeon sets a personalised timeline.

 When Will Final Pathology Be Available?

 Preliminary results are often available within two to three days.
-The full comprehensive report — margin status, hormone receptors, HER2 status, and Ki-67 — takes seven to ten working days.
+The full comprehensive report, covering margin status, hormone receptors, HER2 status, and Ki-67, takes seven to ten working days.
 This report determines whether adjuvant chemotherapy, radiotherapy, or hormonal therapy is recommended.

 Risks and Safety of Mastectomy